John L Field

 John was previously a research scientist at the Colorado State University Natural Resource Ecology Laboratory.
 He earned his PhD from Colorado State University Department of Mechanical Engineering, co-advised by Dr. Bryan Willson (Dept. of Mechanical Engineering) and Keith Paustian (Dept. of Soil & Crop Sciences).
 There he had the opportunity to collaborate with crop scientists, ecologists, and economists as a fellow in the Multidisciplinary Approaches to Sustainable Bioenergy NSF IGERT program.
 Prior to that, John received his BSc from Case Western Reserve University in Cleveland, OH, and spent several years in the private sector doing R&D on small-scale solid oxide fuel cell power systems.

-When John isn’t writing or coding, he likes to be hiking, camping, or skiing.
+When John isn’t writing or coding, he likes to be hiking, skiing, or trying to keep up with his red heeler puppy.

 2015 Sustainability Leadership Fellowship through the CSU School of Global Environmental Sustainability (SoGES)